All photos by Michel Huneault / Cosmos / Polaris

 The other thing I learned is that everyone has a different story of survival, and his or her own way of coping (or not) with a confusing array of feelings and emotions evolving through time: incredulity, closeness with strangers, sadness, rage, resignation, hope and, sometimes, indifference.
 Understanding the depth of the incident starts with these personal experiences.

 Since day one, there have been serious concerns about the impact on the adjacent Chaudière River.
-More then 100,000 litres of the 5.7 million litres of crude oil spilled on July 6 went directly into the river, followed by the millions of litres of contaminated water used to extinguished the fire.
+More then 26,000 gallons of the 1.3 million gallons of crude oil spilled on July 6 went directly into the river, followed by the millions of gallons of contaminated water used to extinguished the fire.
 Even today, the red zone’s contaminated site continues to leak slowly into the river.
 The unusual and still misunderstood explosive cocktail of oil and chemicals carried by the train brings many unanswered questions, including what the long term impact on the ecosystem and on the human population will be.

 As of late October, funerals of the last victims were still pending, often postponed as the return of their remains from the coroner’s labs are repetitively delayed.
 “We are always waiting,” said one local, Annie.
 “Waiting for mourning, for explanations, for the future… information comes in one drop at a time, it’s unclear, too often full of contradictions.
 This uncertainty is also darkness.”